ARMmbed/mbed-os-5-docs/docs/tools/testing/greentea.md

 #### Host test detection
 When developing with Mbed OS, Greentea detects host tests automatically if you place them in the correct location.
 All tests in Mbed OS are placed under a `TESTS` directory.
 You may place custom host test scripts in a folder named `host_tests` in this folder.
 For more information about the Mbed OS test directory structure, please see the [Arm Mbed CLI documentation](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/dev_tools/cli/#test-directory-structure).

-#### Common issues

-##### `IOERR_SERIAL` errors

-Possible causes:

-- Another program is using the serial port.
-Be sure all terminals and other instances of Greentea are closed before trying again.
-- The Mbed interface firmware is out of date.
-Please see the platform's page on [`developer.mbed.org`](https://developer.mbed.org/) for details about how to update it.